FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 inviting the Mayor and a delegation to attend and participate in the Annual St. Patrick’s

-Day Parade in New York City, USA.---
+Day Parade in New York City, USA.
+---
 8

 Proposed by Councillor O’Brien;